grishmapalkar/grishmapalkar.github.io/README.md

 #### Project 2:
 ##### Achievement:
-We explore the geometric foundations of Reduced Order Modeling (ROM) through the lens of Riemannian manifold theory to identify key sources of error in existing state-of-the-art ROM techniques.
+I explore the geometric foundations of Reduced Order Modeling (ROM) through the lens of Riemannian manifold theory to identify key sources of error in existing state-of-the-art ROM techniques.
 This investigation leads to the development of a novel oversampling strategy designed to capture a wider range of data variability, thereby improving model accuracy while significantly reducing computational cost.
 The proposed oversampling method, seamlessly integrated into the ROM framework, demonstrates a tenfold reduction in computational expense compared to conventional approaches.
-We validate its performance on a range of challenging problems, including highly nonlinear and stiff systems discretized on finite element meshes—scenarios in which traditional ROM techniques often incur costs comparable to full-order models.
+I validate its performance on a range of challenging problems, including highly nonlinear and stiff systems discretized on finite element meshes—scenarios in which traditional ROM techniques often incur costs comparable to full-order models.

 #### Project 3: